STA/OPR 9750 Mini-Project #01: Fiscal Characteristics of Major US Public Transit Systems

 Using functions we have studied in class, including filter, group_by, summarize, arrange, answer the following questions in your analysis:

-1. What transit agency had the most total VRM in this sample?
+1. What transit agency had the most total VRM in our data set?

-2. What transit mode had the most total VRM in this sample?
+2. What transit mode had the most total VRM in our data set?

 3. How many trips were taken on the NYC Subway (Heavy Rail) in May 2024?